mmistakes/so-simple-theme/community/index.md

 Discussions prior to 2016 are archived and public on the
 <a href="https://groups.google.com/forum/?fromgroups#!forum/stan-dev">Stan Developers Google Group</a>.

-If you would like to get posting priveleges on the developers forum, please post a query on the users group first.
+If you would like to get posting privileges on the developers forum, please post a query on the users group first.